-Mid-Day-Meal Society at the State level, is headed by a General Manager, 1 Manager, 1 Accountant & posts of 4 Data Entry Operators have been created.
-In addition to the above State Govt. has also formed a mid-day-meal cell at the district level by appointing District Coordinators, Accountants & Data Entry Operators.The qualifications for the Accountants are that he should be B.Com with 50% marks and minimum 5 years accounts experience.
+Mid-Day-Meal Society at the State level, is headed by a General Manager,1 Manager Accounts,1 Manager foodgrains and 1 Manager Health and Nutrition 1 Accountant & posts of 4 Data Entry Operators have been created.
+In addition to the above State Govt. has also formed a mid-day-meal cell at the district level by appointing Accountants & Data Entry Operators.
+The qualifications for the Accountants are that he should be B.Com with 50% marks and minimum 5 years accounts experience.
 117 posts of Assistant Block Managers have been filled through competitive exam.
 The basic qualifications for the Assistant Block Manager are that he should possess B.Com/BBA Degree with computer knowledge.
-It is worth wise mentioned that due to MME constains the posts of Manager Health and Nutrietion, Manager Foodgrain, Manager community support and 99 Assistant Block Managers could not be filled.